Support for dementia awareness appreciated - BC Local News

 Editor:

-The Alzheimer Society of B.C. applauds the people of Houston for their encouraging response to January’s annual Alzheimer’s Awareness Month and to our campaign intended to challenge stigma surrounding the disease: “Yes.
+The Alzheimer Society of B.C. applauds the people of Burns Lake for their encouraging response to January’s annual Alzheimer’s Awareness Month and to our campaign intended to challenge stigma surrounding the disease: “Yes.
 I live with dementia.
 Let me help you understand.”

 Recently, the Canadian Academy of Health Sciences released a report by a panel of dementia experts highlighting priorities for a national dementia strategy, work undertaken by the Public Health Agency of Canada in 2018.
 The authors emphasized the importance of adopting healthy lifestyles that might prevent or delay dementia, as well as overcoming stigma and fear of living with dementia.
 They stressed that it’s possible to live well with the disease.